-It is quite common for most naturals with 4c hair to experience extreme shrinkage--70% or more--which makes it appear much shorter than it actually is.
+It is quite common for most naturals with 4c hair to experience extreme shrinkage—70% or more—which makes it appear much shorter than it actually is.
 When 4c hair is in its natural state, freshly washed, mostly dry and without product, a defined curl is usually not evident.
-Tight 4c coils also makes for an extremely dense head of hair that easily becomes tangled and typically lacks natural luster.
+Tight 4c coils also make for an extremely dense head of hair that easily becomes tangled, and typically lacks natural luster.

-The 3 separating factors of type 4c natural hair
+The three separating factors of type 4c natural hair

 Fighting shrinkage and tangles